-- English (either Language and Literature or Writing) - Mathematics - Science (Natural Science major) - · Social Studies (History or Political Science major only)
+- English (either Language and Literature or Writing) - Mathematics - Science (Natural Science major) - Social Studies (History or Political Science major only)

 Post-baccalaureate students seeking certification only must have a bachelor's degree in one of the above areas, with an analogous major to Park University's majors above.
-Suitability of such degrees will be determined by the School of Education.
+Suitability of such degrees will be determined by the School for Education.
 Students must see an education advisor within one semester of declaring an intent to seek middle school certification.

-CERTIFICATION - 62 HOURS, 2.75 GPA
+CERTIFICATION - 60 HOURS, 2.75 GPA AND 2.5 GPA IN CORE